 Yes, there is was a close relationship between both Jesus and Mary and between Jesus and John, from which Christians today have a lot to learn.
 But what of today – can we still have that Mary and John relationship with Jesus?
 Well the answer is certainly “Yes.”
 It is yes, because Jesus lives and in a sense is more “alive” today than when He lived as a man and walked the roadways and paths of the Holy Land.

 Whom do I have in mind today as Christian example?
 I would like to offer a man of whom you have probably never heard, an Indian, Sadhu Sundar Singh.
 He was born on September 1889 in Rampur, a village in the Punjab, and educated at the Presbyterian missionary school nearby.
-After years of travelling in India, Tibet, and Nepal, Sadhu Singh set his sights further afield, journeying to China, Malaysia, and Japan in 1919 and in 1920 touring Australia, England, and the United States.
+After years of traveling in India, Tibet, and Nepal, Sadhu Singh set his sights further afield, journeying to China, Malaysia, and Japan in 1919 and in 1920 touring Australia, England, and the United States.
 In 1922 he travelled throughout Europe and he is believed to have died in the foothills of the Himalayas in 1929.

 In what ways was he like Mary and John?